rcastilloTIC/Brickngo/README.md

 ## License

 This project is licensed under the CC BY-NC-SA 4.0 License.
-You can check [this link](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)for more details.
+You can check [this link](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1) for more details.

 ## Additional Notes